jerily/tjson/readme.md

 ## Build the tjson extension

 The following works for Linux and MacOS.
+For windows, see the [Windows Build Instructions](docs/windows.md).

 ```bash
 For TCL: